nodejs/citgm/README.md

-"sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["--param1", "--param2"] - Array of extra command line parameters passed to 'npm install'
+"sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["--param1", "--param2"] - Array of extra command line parameters passed to 'npm install' "maintainers": ["user1", "user2"] - List of module maintainers to be contacted with issues
 ```

 If you want to pass options to npm, eg `--registry`, you can usually define an